Helping the runner

 Helping the runner, also called assisting the runner and aiding the runner, is a penalty in gridiron football that occurs when an offensive player pulls or carries the ball carrier in order to gain additional yards.
 Though originally a common call, the penalty has become extremely rare, having last been called at the professional level in 1991.
-In the National Football League (NFL), a violation is given a 10-yard penalty.
-It is five yards in college football and high school football.
+In the National Football League (NFL), a violation results in a 10-yard penalty, while it is five yards in college football and high school football.

+History

 The foul was first created in either the late 1890s or early 1900s.
 An early use of the penalty was in 1904, when The Philadelphia Inquirer wrote, "On the offense the team has made wonderful improvement, especially in helping the runner.
 In the Columbia game it was seldom that the man with the ball was not pushed or pulled for an extra yard or so."
 It was originally a 15-yard penalty.